 Formatting Tags

-XHTML has a few in-line text tags that are rendered in the browser as basic text effects (like bold or italic text).
-These tags do not utilize CSS (although the browser could be told to render them differently via CSS).
-These tags are detailed below because of their usefulness in styling a webpage’s content.
+HTML has a few in-line text tags that are rendered in the browser as basic text effects (like bold or italic text).
+These tags can style the basics of a webpage’s content.

 Strongly Important (Bold) and Emphasized (Italic) Text